Quick answer

 Quick read

 Book a fitting at a specialized dance store with a trained fitter, not a sporting goods store or a general retailer.
 Bring the dancer in ballet tights and ballet slippers.
-Expect the fitting to take 30-60 minutes.
-The fitter will try multiple brands and models: the right shoe for one dancer is completely wrong for another.
+Expect the fitting to take 30 to 60 minutes.
+The fitter will try multiple brands and models.
+The right shoe for one dancer is completely wrong for another.
 Don't buy toe pads or accessories before the fitting; the fitter will tell you what setup to start with.
 Pointe shoes are typically final-sale once worn on any hard surface, so the first day wearing them should be in a studio setting with the teacher present.

 What to do